joaorodrigues3099/42/Libft/README.md

 ### 5️⃣ **Run Testers**

-   Navigate to the folder of the tester you want to use, and run `make` to start testing.
+   Now that you have the tests in your **libft** directory, navigate to the folder of the tester you want to use, and run `make` to start testing.
 Make sure to redo **Step 4** before each test run for best results.

 ### 6️⃣ **Cleanup After Testing**